peasant98/NeuralNetwork/README.md

-# NeuralNetwork
+# Neural Network

-A small and straightforward Neural Network.
+A small and straightforward Neural Network, from scratch.

 Tests the digits dataset (digits 0 to 9) against the network.

 Testing data finishes around with 98% accuracy.

+Check out the Python notebook for more.